lmstudio-ai/venvstacks/tests/README.md

 Debugging test suite failures related to artifact reproducibility
 -----------------------------------------------------------------

-`diffoscope` is a very helpful utility when trying to track down artifact discrepancies (only available for non-Windows systems, but can be used in WSL or another Linux environment to examine artifacts produced on Windows).
+[`diffoscope`](https://pypi.org/project/diffoscope/) is a very helpful utility when trying to track down artifact discrepancies.

+While it is only available for non-Windows systems, it can be used in WSL or another non-Windows environment to examine artifacts produced on Windows.